-So you’re using your Windows 10 computer, and right out of the blue, one or more of your open windows are automatically minimized to the taskbar.
+So you’re using your Windows 10 computer, and right out of the blue, one or more of your open program or app windows are automatically minimized to the taskbar.
 You’ve decided to bring them back up again, but the problem persists.
 The application/s continue to stay minimized in the Taskbar and clicking on its icon does not maximize the window.
 Obviously, this is going to be super annoying, but we’re here to say there’s no need to do that, just keep reading for a few fixes that we hope are capable of solving your problem.

 Application stays minimized in the Taskbar

 1] Perform a malware scan

 The first thing you’ll need to do is run your antivirus software and see if it throws up malware.
 You may use the Microsoft Safety Scanner for free – and it’s all about aiding the user in locating and removing malware among other things.